particle-iot/docs/src/content/en/core/start.md

 Congratulations on being the owner of a brand new Photon!
 Go ahead, open the box, and let's talk about what you see.
 Your box should include:

 - _(1) Core_ The reason you bought it!
 - _(1) Breadboard_ A breadboard makes it easy to wire components to the Core without soldering.
-See Wikipedia for more information.
 - _(1) USB cable_ The included USB cable is great for powering the Core, and we'll cover more technical things later.

 In the next section, we'll teach you how to set up your device.
 To go through this setup process, you will need: